wp-plugins/schreikasten/readme.txt

 7. Tracking system to read comments from one user.

 == Changelog ==

+= 0.11.23.1 =
+* Solved an issue with external CSS.
+* Modified number of pages to show.

 = 0.11.23 =
 * Updated nonce system to enhace security.
 Using feed url as seed.